Friday, January 8, 2021

-- Enhanced deep cleaning of the building weekly specifically targeting high touch surfaces such as wall, lockers and classroom furniture using electrostatic fogger/misters.
+- Enhanced deep cleaning of the building weekly specifically targeting high touch surfaces such as walls, lockers and classroom furniture.

-Faculty, staff and students all have a responsibility in helping us keep a clean and healthy school environment.
-At the beginning of the year, faculty will teach students to practice healthy habits that will help prevent the spread of viruses such as COVID-19.
-As we begin the year, you can expect the following:
+Faculty, staff and students all have a responsibility in helping us keep a clean and healthy school environment. faculty will continue to teach students to practice healthy habits that will help prevent the spread of viruses such as COVID-19.
+During the school year you can expect the following:

 - Students will be instructed on proper hand washing and additional ways to protect themselves and others (e.g. keeping hands away from face, how to remove face coverings, covering coughs and sneezes, etc.).